 I had forgotten that he was extremely adverse to change.
 He was abruptly weaned from momma’s milk when I was unexpectedly pregnant.
 After that, he couldn’t understand his momma’s invalid state of severe morning sickness that lasted for months.
 Then his baby sister arrived.

 After a few days of feeling trapped in the same area of the house with potty training saturation, doubts started chipping away at my optimism.
 It was starting to look like a not-so-quick quest.
 It seemed I was more tired with each day that passed.

 A couple of weeks later, I started feeling like I was in Elmo’s Potty Time prison.
 The movie had been played so many times that I was hearing the songs in my head all day whether they were playing or not, and even in the middle of the night when the baby woke up for her feedings.

 Elmo’s distinctive laugh was coming from the furry red monster on the TV.
 My son was playing with the potty training Elmo doll.
 We had taped down a red disposable tablecloth again to protect the floor.
 I remember looking down at it, and groaning.

 How long is this going to last?!

-I confess: some days I haven’t responded so lovingly.
-Instead, I’ve gritted my teeth and rolled my eyes when he wasn’t looking.
+I confess, some days I haven’t responded so lovingly.
+Instead, I’ve gritted my teeth or rolled my eyes when he wasn’t looking.